esp-rs/book/src/overview/comparing-std-and-no_std.md

 # Comparing `std` and `no_std`

-There are several factors that must be considered when choosing between `std` ([esp-idf-hal]) and `no_std` (eg. [esp-hal]).
+Several factors must be considered when choosing between `std` ([esp-idf-hal]) and `no_std` (eg. [esp-hal]).
 As stated previously, each approach has its own unique set of advantages and disadvantages.
 While we can't decide for you, this section will hopefully allow you to make an educated decision.

 [esp-idf-hal]: https://github.com/esp-rs/esp-idf-hal
 [esp-hal]: https://github.com/esp-rs/esp-hal

 ## Application Runtimes

-In the case of applications (as opposed to libraries) the standard library provides a runtime that handles setting up stack overflow protection, spawning the main thread before an application's `main` function is invoked, and handling of command-line arguments.
+In the case of applications (as opposed to libraries) the standard library provides a runtime that handles command-line arguments, setting up stack overflow protection, and spawning the main thread before an application's `main` function is invoked.

 Applications targeting `no_std` will be responsible for initializing their own runtimes instead.
 Runtime initialization is generally handled by an external dependency, in our case the [riscv-rt] and [xtensa-lx-rt] libraries.
 You can refer to their READMEs and documentation for more information.